jessp01/devilspie2/README.md

 ### Setters

-And the rest of the commands are used to modify the properties of the windows:
+The rest of the commands are used to modify the properties of the windows:

 * `set_adjust_for_decoration([bool])`
   <a name="user-content-set-adjust-for-decoration" />